Scott-Zeta/JavaScript_Simplified/README.md

 module can not be access directly in the console.
 So put object may not a good idea.

+## access property
+Two type of access
+1. dot format, as the regular java  Object.property
+2. bracket format.
+Object["PropertyInString"]
+why use this?
+1. When property is a variable (variable shoudl be String) let target = "prop1" target = "prop2"
+Object[target]
+2. Sometimes property name may not follow the rule (When dealing with existing code) Object["Name+ShouldNotHavePlus"]

+## Function inside the object:method
+format:
+const object = {
+functionName(input){
+    this.property = ....;
+    do something;
+}
+}
+excute:

+object.functionName(input)

 # JavaScript_Simplified
 https://courses.webdevsimplified.com/